-As a subset of white blood cells (leucocytes) and the first line of defense, granulocytes play an important role in defending the body against pathogens as rapid responders.
+As a subset of white blood cells (leukocytes) and the first line of defense, granulocytes play an important role in defending the body against pathogens as rapid responders.

 Based on new studies, the plasticity and diversity of these cells allow them to play a number of other important roles in immunity.